-The BI Center that comes with Project Server has a more extended list of sample reports than were you to create a BI Center via the “out of the box” SharePoint BI Center template.
-These sample reports can demonstrate how you might access and display the appropriate information for various Project Report types, as well as provide you a starting point for creating your own enterprise specific versions of these reports.
-The samples are Excel based reports.
-Click on the “Sample Reports” link on the Navigation bar on the left to see the list of samples.
+The BI Center that comes with Project Server has a more extended list of sample reports than that available when creating a BI Center via the out-of-the-box SharePoint BI Center template.
+These sample reports can demonstrate how you might access and display the appropriate information for various Project Report types and provide you a starting point for creating your own enterprise-specific versions of these reports.
+The samples are Excel-based reports.
+Click on the Sample Reports link on the Navigation bar on the left to see the list of samples.
+(See Figure 10.3.)
 Reports include:

-Figure 10.3: BI Center Sample Reports (Source: Advisicon) [10-03-biCenterNav.tif]
+Figure 10.3 BI Center Sample Reports [10-03-biCenterNav.tif]

-EPM:
+Source: Advisicon

+EPM

 Simple Projects List